 Rambaldi 2007 and Saller 2008 did studies which they admit evidence exists but more studies need to be done for the use of Milk Thistle and it’s ability to be protective and restorative to the liver.

-Ginseng (1) has been proven to help nourish the adrenal glands where caffeine stresses them.
-Ginseng was found to be effective in some tests with depression, fatigue, and helping mood and memory.
-But Ginseng can cause reactions with other medications so it is best to ask your doctor before taking it and always buy from a reputable well-known company.
+Ginseng (1) helps nourish the adrenal glands where caffeine stresses them.
+Ginseng is effective in some tests for depression, fatigue, and helping mood and memory.
+But, Ginseng can cause reactions with other medications so it is best to ask your doctor before taking it and always buy from a reputable well-known company.
 Here is another way to help with these issues.

 Saw Palmetto studies have shown moderate improvements in patients with benign prostatic hyperplasia (BPH).
-Saw Palmetto has been known to help with urinary problems but doctors agree more studies are needed.
+Also, Saw Palmetto is known to help with urinary problems but doctors agree more studies are needed.

 Black Cohosh and Red Clover have shown to be effective in reducing menopausal symptoms.
-I personally had success with a product called Estroven which contained these ingredients.
+I personally had success with a product called Estroven which contains these ingredients.